ubirch/ubirch-poc-agent/docs/working_from_code.md

 # Working From Code

-In order to get started with the system directly from its sources, you will need:
+In order to get started with the system directly from its sources, you will need to follow the next steps:

 1. [Requirements](#requirements)
 2. [Compile PoC Agent](#compile-the-poc-agent)